Rosemead/Lakewood Boulevard

 A 16.5-mile, north-south multimodal corridor that integrates active transportation (ATP) facilities, bus rapid transit (BRT), and transit-oriented development (TOD).

-The Rosemead-Lakewood Blvd. is a 28-mile route connecting the mountains to the ocean, often serving as an alternative to I-605, which leads to congestion and safety issues.
+The Rosemead-Lakewood Blvd. is a 28-mile route connecting the mountains to the ocean, and often serves as an alternative to I-605, which leads to congestion and safety issues.

-The Vision Plan aims to transform the 16.5-mile south segment of the corridor, from Pico Rivera to Long Beach, into a multimodal corridor that incorporates high-quality active transportation facilities and dedicated bus guideways, where feasible.
+The Vision Plan aims to transform the 16.5-mile south segment of the corridor, from Pico Rivera to Long Beach, into a multimodal corridor that incorporates high-quality active transportation facilities and, where feasible, dedicated bus guideways.

 Project Area Map